TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 Let's continue with the example above.
 Consider that it is your lucky day and you noticed that you added unwanted code from **Project1** to the TEST version before it's being deployed to users.

-You open the class and delete the code related to **Project1** from it.
+You open the class in TEST branch and delete the code related to **Project1** from it.
 It is a typical AX2012 operation, you don't need this code now.

 Then after some time, you finally decide to transfer **Project1** to TEST from Main.
 You can even run full branch merge for this.